everking/resume/blog/2022-04-14-welcome/index.md

 tags: [eric-deguzman, reactjs, docusaurus]
 ---

-Welcome to my docusaurus doc which I'm using to review and enhance and showcase my front-end skills.
+Welcome to my website, which I'm using to review, enhance and showcase my front-end skills.

 However, as you can see in my [resume](/resume), I definitely do a lot more than front-end develpment.